-Canon 1Ds Mark II versus Canon 200D
+Canon 1Ds Mark II vs 200D

 The Canon EOS-1Ds Mark II and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2004 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark II) and an APS-C (200D) sensor.
-The 1Ds Mark II has a resolution of 16.6 megapixel, whereas the 200D provides 24 MP.
+The 1Ds Mark II has a resolution of 16.6 megapixels, whereas the 200D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is considerably smaller (54 percent) than the Canon 1Ds Mark II.
 Moreover, the 200D is substantially lighter (63 percent) than the 1Ds Mark II.
 It is worth mentioning in this context that the 1Ds Mark II is splash and dust resistant, while the 200D does not feature any corresponding weather-sealing.